-- c) Precise age need not be known; however; either sex should be at least two (2) years old before being inspected. - d) To be accepted into this Registry, all cattle shall be visually inspected either on the hoof or by approved photographic or video submission.
+- b) Ancestry need not be known, although herd history if known may be considered when determining eligibility. - c) Precise age need not be known; however; either sex should be at least two (2) years old before being inspected. - d) To be accepted into this Registry, all cattle shall be visually inspected either on the hoof or by approved photographic or video submission.
 Photographs or videos submitted must be in color and show the animals' left side, right side, fronts, and rears.
 The animal must fill at least 80% of the photograph or video frame and its individual identification must be visible and legible.
 Visual inspection shall determine correctness for (1) traditional phenotype, (2) structural soundness, and (3) reproductive capability. - e) Hair samples shall be pulled from the tail switch (including the roots) and shall be taken after the individual animal has passed visual inspection.
 The applicant is responsible for sending the hair root samples, completed forms and payment to a laboratory of the Registry directorate's choice.
 DNA genotyping shall be considered another tool in the total effort to establish credibility and breed purity.
 Members may use DNA tests as a culling tool for calves too young for visual inspection.
 Visual inspection is still required after 2 years of age to qualify for registration. - f) Only those initial registrant individual cattle passing visual inspection and a DNA test showing no evidence of impurity shall be accepted into the Registry.